 About Confluence Health Psychology

-If you are interested in meeting with me, please click this link and you will be redirected to the online platform I use for scheduling and communicating with clients.
+If you are interested in scheduling an appointment, please click this link and you will be redirected to the online platform I use for scheduling and communicating with patients.

 Specializing in Health Psychology

 As a clinical psychologist who specializes in health psychology, I help patients manage physical health conditions and related psychological factors.
 To learn more about the conditions I commonly treat and the treatment approaches I use, please see below.